Fast and Robust Flocking of Protesters on Street Networks: Conclusion

 \section{Conclusion}

-This paper proposes a framework for exploring what basic rules are crucial for walkers to gather and flock in a street network.
-Our findings indicate that the Alignment strict tactic is sufficient for flocking on a network.
-Alignment-based tactics are the most effective, and obtained groups are robust to break ups.
+This paper proposes a framework for exploring which basic rules are crucial for walkers to gather and flock in street networks.
+Our findings indicate that the Alignment strict tactic is sufficient for flocking.
+Combining Alignment with other tactics is even more effective, and obtained groups are very robust to break ups.

-This framework is very general and may be extended in several ways.
-First, the city modelling may be improved with more urban data.
-For instance, one may use street width information to estimate the number of protesters needed to block each street.
-One may also use such data, as well as point-of-interest (POI) information, such as the presence of restaurants, stores, or theaters around protesters, to design more effective walking rules.
-Last but not least, this work opens the way to studying how obtained walks impact the underlying street network and traffic taking place on it.